assoft-portugal/SAF-T-AO/Resources/README.md

-This area contains resources that may help you to understand the SAF-T (AO).
+Here you can find resources that may help you to understand the SAF-T (AO).